yuriohliveira/Homework-04/README.md

 ## Quiz game with timer

 This app is a multiple choice quiz.
-Clicking on 'start' triggers a 60 seconds timer.
-If you choose a wrong answer, you get -8 seconds complete it.
-The maximum score is 10 points and you can save to local storage.
+Clicking on 'start' triggers a 50 seconds timer.
+If you choose a wrong answer, you get -4 seconds to complete it.
+The maximum score is 1000 points, divided between correct answers and time left.

 #### Installation
 To use this app you can click : [here](https://yuriohliveira.github.io/Homework-04/)